Best Practices for Smart-1 Cloud

 To add a new user to Smart-1 Cloud, refer to the Users section in the Infinity Portal Administration Guide.

-Smart-1 Cloud Roles are equivalent to SmartConsole permission profiles:
+Smart-1 Cloud Roles correspond to SmartConsole permission profiles:

 Description |